In Tucker McBride’s Many Lives, the sequel to my novel Tucker McBride, Tucker hides one of Gramma’s canning jars under the side porch.

 To find out, sit on the floor and ask someone to measure you, from the floor to the top of your head.
 Would you be able to sit comfortably?
 Now, suppose you want to hide your collection of Indian head pennies in the space.
 Imagine your space under the porch is shorter than you need.

 Now, see yourself as a History Magazine writer and have fun with a little Google research.
 When were Indian Head pennies first circulated in the United States?
 Give the year and the place you got your information.
-How much is one Indian Head worth at the price of coins today, if it were in good condition?
+If the coin is in good condition, how much is one Indian Head worth at the price of coins today?
 Tucker had collected three hundred ninety-nine of the special pennies.
 What would the collection be worth at today’s price per Indian Head penny?
 Write a paragraph for the magazine and include the facts you found.

 Doris Gaines Rapp, Ph.D.